Nameles-Org/Nameles/README.md

 ## 2. Install Nameles <a name="install"></a>

-There are two options provided for deployment:
+There are two tested options provided for deployment:

-- 2.1. single machine deployment
+- 2.1. easy-install on a single machine
-- 2.2. multiple machine deployment (recommended for high performance)
+- 2.2. install on multiple machines (recommended for high performance)

+There is an experimental option, where you can configure a docker cluster in a way where you follow the 2.1. install procedure, and then allocate resources within the docker cluster per service/module.

-### 2.1 Single Machine Deployment <a name="single"></a>
+### 2.1 Easy-install on a single machine <a name="single"></a>

 For running Nameles on a single server on an Ubuntu or Debian system: